The Blockheads: Without Dury (2000–present)

 The Blockheads have continued after Dury's death.
 The band contributed to the 2001 tribute album Brand New Boots and Panties, then releasing Where's the Party (2004), Staring Down the Barrel (2009), and the live album 30 Live At the Electric Ballroom (2008) to mark the 30th anniversary of New Boots and Panties!!.

-Line-up changes

 Derek Hussey, aka "Derek The Draw", who was Dury's friend and minder, joined the band in 2000.
 He became the main lyricist and Blockhead storyteller, writing songs with Jankel and also singing lead vocals.
 Hussey died in February 2022.

-John Roberts joined as drummer in 2001.
-Mike Bennett joined on vocals in May 2022.
-Nathan King replaced Norman Watt-Roy in 2022.